 On one side of the solar cell, there's an overabundance of electrons and on the other side there is a lack of electrons.
 Manufacturers create this static imbalance of charges on the cell by doping each side of the silicon solar cell with different chemicals (e.g. phosphorous on one side and boron on the other).
 Wires or soldered leads are effectively connected to each side of the cell.
 The positive and negative wires go to whatever you want to charge or power.

 Connecting the leads to an electrical load, thus closing the circuit, does not necessarily allow to the electrons to flow.
 Despite the positive and negative imbalance within the panel, it takes sunlight hitting the silicon in the solar cells to loosen up electrons.
-And as soon as they a freed up, they immediately start flowing through the wires to power your electrical loads.
-The more sunlight shines on the cells, the more electrons loosen up, the more electrical current flows and the more power it produces.
+And as soon as they are freed up, they immediately start flowing through the wires to power your electrical loads.
+The more sunlight shines on the cells over time, the more electrons loosen up, the more electrical current flows, and the more power it produces.

 Want more?
 We have created a handy, more in-depth overview of how solar panels work.
-Here, we go into more detail of, not only how the photovoltaic effect works, but also how solar cells work together to create different voltage options, and what all the various ratings in the specification brochures mean.
+Here we go into more detail, not only on how the photovoltaic effect works, but also on how solar cells work together to create different voltages, and on the meaning of all the various ratings in the specification brochures.

 We're guessing you wouldn't have come here if you didn't have a hunch they probably were.
 But just in case, let's review when solar systems are practical for homes and when they're not.
-If you own home or cabin and you have (or a tiny home who can be parked such that...) a roof that roughly points south (north if south of the equator) with no shading by trees, hills, other homes from around 9AM to 3PM, then you have some prime real estate for installing a solar system.
+If you own home or cabin and you have a roof that roughly points south (North if South of the equator), with no shading by trees, hills, or other homes from around 9AM to 3PM, then you have some prime real estate for installing a solar system.

-The cost has dropped significantly in the last several years, making it such that, with tax incentives or rebates, a grid-tie solar system will pay for itself in just a few years.
+The overhead cost of going solar has dropped significantly in the last several years.
+With tax incentives or rebates, a grid-tie solar system will pay for itself in just a few years.
 Essentially, for the price of a few years electricity, you get 25 to 35 years of electricity.
 In fact, solar systems will likely keep on producing electricity at a lower rate for even decades after that.